chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/AUDIO_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Host Library package using STM32Cube firmware.
+This application is a part of the USB Host Library package using STM32Cube firmware.
 It describes how to use USB host application based on the Audio OUT class on the STM32F4xx devices.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals,